 A child who experiences a sudden cardiac arrest loses consciousness, stops breathing or gasps for breath and becomes unresponsive, possibly with shaking (seizure-like) movement.
 CPR and use of an automated external defibrillator (AED) within two to three minutes of the event can prevent an interruption in blood flow to the brain.

 SCA warning signs and symptoms

 In as many as half of all cases of sudden cardiac arrests, warning signs and symptoms are present beforehand.
 But too often they are ignored or misunderstood.
 Parents and children should be aware of these signs and symptoms and seek medical help immediately when they occur.

-Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Lindsey Flanagan, program coordinator of the Youth Heart Watch program, detail the warning signs and symptoms of sudden cardiac arrest:
+Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Lindsey Flanagan, MPH, program coordinator of the Youth Heart Watch program, detail the warning signs and symptoms of sudden cardiac arrest: